MrChen2511/GCR-prediction-in-Schizochytrium/README.md

 # GCR-prediction-in-Schizochytrium
-Original Data - An interpretable and scalable deep learning framework for intelligent feedback feeding to enhance DHA synthesis in Schizochytrium sp.
+Original Data and Code - An interpretable and scalable deep learning framework for intelligent feedback feeding to enhance DHA synthesis in Schizochytrium sp.